grace-anderson/password-generator/README.md

 3. When I click the **Generate Password** button, the first prompt appears requesting password length (see Mockup 2 below)
 4. When I enter a number between 8 and 128 inclusive in the password length prompt, the number I entered is confirmed (see Mockup 3 below)
 5. If I do not enter a number between 8 and 128 inclusive in the password length prompt, the password length prompt input field clears so that I can enter a valid number
-6. When I click OK to the password length confirmation prompt, I am presented with a series of four prompts requesting confirmation of character types (see Mockup 4 below)
+6. When I click OK to the password length confirmation prompt, I am presented with a series of four prompts requesting confirmation of character types to include in the password (see Mockup 4 below)
-7. If I click OK to the character type prompt, that character type will be included in the password AND I will be presented with the next prompt.
+7. If I click OK to a character type prompt that character type will be included in the password, then I will be presented with the next prompt.
-8. If I click Cancel to the character type prompt, that character type will not be included in the password AND I will be presented with the next prompt.
+8. If I click Cancel to the character type prompt that character type will not be included in the password, then I will be presented with the next prompt.
-9. After I click OK or Cancel on the Special Characters prompt I am  presented with a confirmation of my charahter type selections.
+9. After I click OK or Cancel on the Special Characters prompt I am  presented with a confirmation of my character type selections.
 Selected character types are marked with "true".
 Non-selected character types are marked with "false". (see Mockup 5 below)
 10. When I click OK to the character type confirmation prompt, a password matching my inputted password length and selected character types displays in the text area, replacing the placeholder text (see Mockup 6)
 11. I can successfully copy the displayed password for use outside the application
 12. While the generated password displays in the application, I can select the **Generate Password** button and complete the prompts to generate a new password.
-The generated password remains on the page and is replaced by the newly generated password.
+The previously generated password is replaced by the newly generated password.

 ## Challenges and Further Work